Manjit K. Grewal

 Publications + Presentations

-- September 24, 2013: “Duty to Accommodate: A Practical Perspective” – Infonex Conference, “Human Resources Management for First Nations, Aboriginal, Inuit, and Metis Communities”.
+- September 24, 2013, “Duty to Accommodate: A Practical Perspective” – Infonex Conference, “Human Resources Management for First Nations, Aboriginal, Inuit, and Metis Communities”, Speaker

-- June 12, 2013: “Personal Injury for Paralegals and Legal Support Staff 2013” Medical Records Overview – CLE BC compreshensive one-day introduction to personal injury for legal support staff.
+- June 12, 2013, “Personal Injury for Paralegals and Legal Support Staff 2013” Medical Records Overview – CLEBC comprehensive one-day introduction to personal injury for legal support staff, Speaker

-- February 2013: “Emerging Issues in Disability Management – Duty to Accommodate”, prepared for the 2013 Canadian Health and Wellness Innovation Conference – co-author with John Elwick.
+- February 2013, “Emerging Issues in Disability Management – Duty to Accommodate”, Canadian Health and Wellness Innovation Conference, Co-Authored with John Elwick